Setting Up Shop in Downtown Knoxville

 - 28,000 students – and potential employees – at the University of Tennessee, less than a mile from downtown

 Located in the heart of East Tennessee, Knoxville sits at the crossroads of I-75, I-40 and I-81.
-It is the third-largest city in the state, with the nine-county metro area comprising 800,000 residents.
+It is the third-largest city in the state, with the nine-county metro area comprising close to 900,000 residents.
 The area is home to the University of Tennessee and corporate headquarters such as The Pilot Company, Bush Brothers, PetSafe, Clayton Homes, Jewelry Television and Regal Cinemas.
 Set in the foothills of the Smoky Mountains, America’s most visited national park, Knoxville’s combination of history and nature is loved by locals and visitors alike.